Making Money (off a Web Game)

 How do you find a sponsorship in the first place?

 FGL is essentially an eBay for sponsored games.
-For a 10% cut, they practically guarantee that a decent game (by their definition - they rate you from 1 - 10, with 8 being the magic number) will receive bids from sponsors.
+For a 10% cut (as of this writing), they practically guarantee that a decent game (by their definition - they rate you from 1 - 10, with 8 being the magic number) will receive bids from sponsors.
 Some developers have voiced concerns with FGL, but for most developers, it’s still a great way to get noticed for the first time.

 My advice is this: do your research and make sure you’re not getting screwed by the sponsor.
 Don’t automatically accept the highest offer.
 Think it through and go with your gut instinct.